Create an ERC20 token

 Build an ERC20 token smart contract with additional custom logic

-Deploy the smart contract to the Validium Devnet using Remix or Atlas.
+Deploy the smart contract to the Validium Testnet using Remix or Atlas.

-1. Before you start, make sure that .
+1. Before you start, make sure that [you’ve configured the Validium Testnet in your wallet](/docs/connect-to-validium.md#add-validium-to-your-metamask-wallet).

-2. Have at least 0.5 Validium Devnet VLDM.
-If you need more, use .
+2. Have at least 0.5 Validium Testnet VLDM.
+If you need more, use [one of the faucets](https://testnet.faucet.validium.network/).

 ERC20 tokens are a standard for fungible tokens, which can be traded and represent a fixed value.
 You’ve used ERC20 tokens if you’ve transacted with USDC, DAI, USDT, LINK or UNI.